 The fishing village that developed at Ngawi the '70s, '80s, and '90s was almost unique in New Zealand.
 It was an insular little community.
 The road out was poor and unreliable and those who lived there were cast on their own resources.
 Lifting crayfish pots in rough seas and close to rocks was hard and dangerous work but it offered the chance for young men with little capital to make substantial amounts of money.
 It attracted the young and adventurous.
 This was an exciting place to be for 'the good keen man'.
 But for women the situation was different.
 They faced long lonely days while the men were away.
 There were few amenities in the village and the nearest town was an hour and a half's drive over a difficult road away.
 The closest school was an hour each way by school bus and the nearest secondary College at Greytown even further.
-In the winter the southerly storms come and for most of the year the North-west winds rolled down off the Remutakas, accelerated across the bay and smashed head on into Ngawi.
+In the winter the southerly storms come and for most of the year the North-west winds roll down off the Remutakas, accelerated across the bay and smashed head on into Ngawi.
 It required a particular character to adapt, settle and enjoy this environment.
 Some didn't and left.
 Some stayed and grew to love the tight knit little community and exhilarated in their isolation and physical surroundings.

-Michele Usher is a photographer living in the Wairarapa.
+Michele is a photographer living in the Wairarapa.
 She is currently completing a BA in Photography from the British Open College of Arts and was attracted by a chance to investigate the lifestyle of the eight women who currently live permanently in this isolated place.

-Black and white imagery is used to set the Ngawi scene.
-This works effectively, giving not only a sense of place but also evoking the harshness of the physical environment.
-The colour images of the eight subjects are informative and seek to imbue the viewer with a sense of their individual personalities and the different preoccupations of their daily lives.
+The colour images of the eight subjects are informal and seek to imbue the viewer with a sense of their individual personalities and the different preoccupations of their daily lives.
 Each set includes an occupational portrait and then the camera moves in closer, sometimes to just a pair of hands, to capture the essence of their activities.
 The images are carefully chosen and well taken, leaving the viewer with an understanding of how each of these eight women copes with life at Ngawi.
 Michele has taken the time to gain the confidence of her subjects and this has enabled the relaxed and candid atmosphere of the images.
 The viewer has a sense of having come to know each woman individually and to understand the lifestyles possible in this village.